gxrj/city-janitor/README.md

 avoid ambiquity, also they can provide images and its location can be geo localized.

 - *Public Agent*: Individuals that are employees of the city hall who provide their service to meets the city popultaion needs.
-The city hall provides a enough amount of computer devices to be used as a work tool so the system can be accessible for them as a web application.
+The city hall provides an enough amount of computer devices to be used as a work tool so the system can be accessible for them as a web application.
 It's interesting to manage this type of user internally and manage it's authentication locally.
 Some public agents can have admin privileges.
 Public agents are tied to only one *department*.